 - Con: Lack of oversight creates accountability problems within organizations

-Managed Services Providers (MSPs)
+IT Support Providers known as Managed Services Providers (MSPs)

 There are different ways to define MSPs, based on which services they offer.
 In general, MSPs come into an organization to resolve issues, set up new technology and offer guidance.
 Depending on your contract, you may have access to tools and software the MSP uses, which can be a blessing and a curse.
 They’ll be able to pass savings on to you, but you’ll be upsold new technology every time an update is released.
 Some MSPs will also charge for each support desk call you make or have fees for on-site visits.